minprog/cs50x-1718-1819/info/10 Syllabus.md

 ## Expectations

 You are expected to watch all lectures, attend all sections, submit nine problem sets, and take a quiz.
-You are also expected to attend the lab sessions as required, and for each problem set, discuss your feedback with your teaching assistant.
+You are also expected to attend the lab sessions as required, and for each problem set, discuss your feedback with your tutor.

 ## Asking Questions